 Many individuals with depression are unwilling or unable to take medication or have found it ineffective.
-Bright light therapy is now established as a treatment for both seasonal (fall-winter) depression, as well as several forms of non-seasonal depression, including bipolar depression.
+Bright light therapy box is now established as a treatment for both seasonal (fall-winter) depression, as well as several forms of non-seasonal depression or sad, including bipolar depression.

 Here is an overview of the science: